matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 },
 ```

-You now have a fully functioal Greeter-dApp!
+You now have a fully functional Greeter-dApp!
 However, it does not leverage any zkSync-specific features.

 ### Paying fees using testnet paymaster